 I know I sound like a broken record at this point, but check out your local thrift shop or estate sales for glass cups, wine glasses and cocktail glasses.
 You’ll be surprised at what you find and you can easily store your party extras in a storage bin in the garage until you need them.
 You could also get glass mason jar cups that double as party favors!
 I like this 16oz size and these smaller 8oz mason jars for kids.

 However, you also have greener alternatives to upgrade the disposable plastic (or plastic coated) party cup!
 Susty Party has a whole line of compostable plant-based cups with cute designs, like this one with gray stars.
 These are 100% biodegradable and made from renewable plants (they only look like plastic, but are actually BPA and plastic-free).
 The one caveat here is that they’re for cold liquids only because hot liquids will melt the cup!

 Earth Friendly Balloon Alternatives

 I’ll be honest.
 I love balloons and how festive they make a party feel, so this is a hard swap for me.
 Although there’s some debate about whether or not Mylar balloons are recyclable (even though they are reusable) and whether or not latex will actually biodegrade, the general consensus is that there are other greener alternatives for balloons at your next party.

 Consider replacing balloons with colorful paper fans in a variety of colors and patterns.
 These can easily be folded up and stored for use again at another party.

-Or use tissue paper honeycomb balls in a variety of colors and shapes to recreate the look of balloons.
+Or use tissue paper honeycombs and pom poms in a variety of colors and shapes to recreate the look of balloons.
 You could use these to create a beautiful balloon-like arch over a dessert table, mixing in paper lanterns and paper flowers as well.

 Other Eco-Friendly Party Decor